 SDG&E has a long-term power purchase agreement with Portland General Electric ("PGE") for 15% of the output of the Boardman coal-fired power plant.
 SDG&E's current share of plant output is nominally 86 MW at the plant and 83 MW after transmission losses delivered to the CAISO grid at Malin.
-Based on its variable cost of delivery to CAISO of about \$16/MWh, the forecast supply of Boardman energy for about unchanged from the forecast for 2010 ().
+Based on its variable cost of delivery to CAISO of about \$16/MWh, the forecast supply of Boardman energy for 2011 is the cost of about \$16/MWh, the forecast for 2010 (